Levi: Levi and the "Blessing of Jacob"

 In the Book of Genesis, Levi and his brother, Simeon, raid the city of Shechem in revenge for the rape of Dinah, seizing the wealth of the city and massacring the men.
 The brothers had earlier misled the inhabitants by consenting to Dinah's rapist marrying her in exchange for the men of the city to be circumcised.
-When Jacob hears about their deceit and destruction of Shechem, he scolds them since they've endangered their own family to the wrath of neighbouring societies.
+When Jacob hears about their deceit and destruction of Shechem, he scolds them since they have exposed their own family to the wrath of neighbouring societies.
 In the Blessing of Jacob, Jacob is described as imposing a curse on the Levites, by which they would be scattered, in punishment for Levi's actions in Shechem.

 Some textual scholars date the Blessing of Jacob to a period between one and two centuries before the Babylonian captivity, and some Biblical scholars regard the curse, and Dinah herself, as an aetiological postdiction to explain the fates of the tribe of Simeon and the Levites, with one possible explanation of the Levites' scattered nature being that the priesthood was originally open to any tribe but gradually became seen as a distinct tribe itself.
 Nevertheless, Isaac, Levi's grandfather, gives a special blessing about the lineage of priests of God.

 The family of Levi

-In the Book of Genesis, Levi is described as having fathered three sons—Gershon, Kohath, and Merari.
-A similar genealogy is given in the Book of Exodus, where it is added that among Kohath's sons was one—Amram—who married a woman named Jochebed, who was closely related to his father, and they were the biological parents of Moses, Aaron, and Miriam; though some Greek and Latin manuscripts of the Torah state that Jochebed was Amram's father's cousin, the Masoretic Text states that she was his father's sister, and the Septuagint mentions that she was one of his father's sisters.
+In the Book of Genesis, Levi is described as having fathered three sons, Gershon, Kohath, and Merari.
+A similar genealogy is given in the Book of Exodus, where it is added that among Kohath's sons was one, Amram, who married a woman named Jochebed, who was closely related to his father, and they were the biological parents of Moses, Aaron, and Miriam; though some Greek and Latin manuscripts of the Torah state that Jochebed was Amram's father's cousin, the Masoretic Text states that she was his father's sister, and the Septuagint mentions that she was one of his father's sisters.
 The Masoretic Text's version of Levi's genealogy thus implies (and in Numbers 26:59, explicitly states) that Levi also had a daughter (Jochebed), and the Septuagint implies further daughters.
 The names of Levi's sons, and possible daughter, are interpreted in classical rabbinical literature as being reflections on their future destiny.
 In some apocryphal texts such as the Testaments of the Twelve Patriarchs, and the Book of Jubilees, Levi's wife, his children's mother, is named as Milkah, a daughter of Aram, but according to the Book of Jasher, the name of Levi's wife was Adinah.